emberjs/website/source/guides/models/the-rest-adapter.md

 });
 ```

-When `coordinatePoint` is recieved from the API, it is
+When `coordinatePoint` is received from the API, it is
 expected to be an array:

 ```js